 After this initial load, all changes made are temporary.
 If another kit is selected, all changes to the current kit are lost.

 To make these changes permanent, you have to save the kit to commit them to the SD card.

 The SAVE/LOAD button will bring up the kit load menu.
-Press LOAD/SAVE again, to bring up the save menu.
+SHIFT + LOAD/SAVE will bring up the save menu.